How to start a florist business

 Archer says: “You can make a lot of money from floristry, especially if you diversify, something I always recommend to people who are going in cold to the business.
 As long as you have artistic merit, are good with people and have the potential to diversify your products and include garden equipment or garden ornaments, for example then you can expect a high profit margin.”

-Remember that although many still use cash to buy flowers, it may also be worth considering accepting card payments (we've got a guide on the best mobile card readers for small businesses).
+Remember that although many still use cash to buy flowers, it may also be worth considering accepting card payments (we've got a guide on the best card machines and mobile card readers for small businesses).

 Useful contacts for a florist